Avail-50/chem-Equations/README.md

 vague algorithm, will test later

-split all parts of equation into elements find amount of fisrt element in reactants in product, total amout of that element product total / reactant total = ans
+split all parts of equation into elements \n find amount of fisrt element in reactants in product, total amout of that element product total / reactant total = ans